 - Spend hours scrolling: Instagram users spend at least 30 minutes to an hour browsing the platform per day.

-- Want to shop online: Instagram offers amazing shopping tools for businesses to tag their products within posts, as well as a number of targeting and advertising tools.
+- Want to shop online: Instagram offers excellent shopping tools for businesses to tag their products within posts, as well as several targeting and advertising tools.

 Instagram’s users span all age ranges, but you’ll mainly see 18 to 30-year-olds using this platform.
 Because of its visual style, it’s an opportunity to humanize your brand while also displaying your best products.
 With Instagram Stories and Live, you can also share behind-the-scenes content.

 If you have more time or simply know these platforms better, here are a few pointers to using other popular platforms for your business.

 - Best for online shops with unique products and younger audiences

 - Must be able to take videos and edit them

 - Offers unique live features for your dedicated followers